Automatic extension of planning permission

 Find out if you need planning permission, how to apply or get advice.

-Changes to what you need to apply for planning permission
+Before you apply for planning permission

 Not all work will require planning permission.
 The owner of the property or land is responsible for complying with the relevant planning rules.